28 Aug How do Owners Corporations make decisions?

 As owners corporations consist of multiple members there needs to be a basis of decision making.

-The legislative framework provides for a form of democracy by setting out three types of decisions available to an owners corporation.
+The legislative framework provided in the Owners Corporation Act provides for a form of democracy by setting out three types of decisions available to an owners corporation.

 Ordinary resolutions require a majority of the votes cast to be in favour.
 Most decisions of owners corporations regarding works, control of common property, election of a committee and setting the budget are approved by ordinary resolution whether at the AGM or throughout the year.
 Ordinary resolution matters can generally be delegated to the committee.